barryclark/jekyll-now/join.md

 - We also have a social media presence which we can use to share news about your wiki achievements!

 Sound interesting?
 [Apply today](https://discord.com/invite/pCfH7uk9jh)!

+### Not independent?
+No problem!
+Is your wiki currently hosted by a wiki farm that does **NOT** allow for host migration?
+Is your wiki full of ads you didn't ask for?
+Are your users being served content unrelated to your wiki's subject matter?

+Don't worry, you're not alone!
+We've been there.
+Join our [community server](https://discord.com/invite/pCfH7uk9jh) to talk with people who have successfully gained independence of a controlling wiki host.
+Get tips and tricks on how to migrate your content and how to find new hosting.
+Don't wait, migrate!